avniproject/avni-docs-temp/test-prompts.md

 OR it can be easily achieved via rule designer

----
+# File:

-**Q: How do I validate a phone number with a regex rule?**
+## How do I validate a phone number with a regex rule?

-A: A phone number is typically added as a Text concept with a validation rule.
+A phone number is typically added as a Text concept with a validation rule.
 There are different regex rules that you can write.
 Some examples are

 ^[0-9]{10}$ - 10 digits only
 ((\+*)((0[ -]*)*|((91 )*))((\d{12})+|(\d{10})+))|\d{5}([- ]*)\d{6} - All different kinds of phone numbers

----
+# File:

-**Q: How do I enforce that visits happen within 30 days?**
+## How do I enforce that visits happen within 30 days?

-A: You can add two dates when you schedule a visit.
+You can add two dates when you schedule a visit.
 Due Date - The earliest date on which a visit is expected to happen Overdue Date - The latest date by when a visit is expected to happen

 Visits that are due and overdue can be shown on the app on the dashboard, and on reports.
 This allows users to understand which visits are due to be completed, and which ones have gone past the due date

----
+# File:

-**Q: Can I access previous encounter data in a rule?**
+## Can I access previous encounter data in a rule?

-A: Yes, sample rule to fetch height from a previous encounter is - 'use strict';
+Yes, sample rule to fetch height from a previous encounter is - 'use strict';
 ({params, imports}) => {
   const programEncounter = params.entity;